juliannetzer/WiSe2425_Worldbuilding_khb/session2.md

 ![](images/animationtimeline.gif)

 > Here you can find some information about the other tracks you can use with the timeline: [Overview of the Timeline-Features](https://lukeduckett.medium.com/it-all-comes-down-to-timing-a-quick-guide-to-timeline-in-unity-fd96b26820f4),[Control Track](https://christopherhilton88.medium.com/what-is-a-control-track-in-timeline-f70588662cce), [Signal Track](https://blog.unity.com/technology/how-to-use-timeline-signals), [Playable Track](https://docs.unity3d.com/2018.3/Documentation/ScriptReference/Timeline.PlayableTrack.html)

+> Tutorial how to work with Audio Tracks in the timeline: [Unity Learn: Audio and the Timeline](https://learn.unity.com/tutorial/working-with-audio-tracks-in-timeline#5f6126e3edbc2a0020034db9)